Duck528/cvwin/README.md

 1. Run _write-nugetpackage opencv.win.native.autopkg_ from the native directory.

+### Pre-Built Binaries

+You can install pre-built OpenCV binaries from NuGet Gallery using Package Manager:

+    Install-Package opencv.win.native

-_Note:_ The current distribution on NuGet repository only includes binaries for x86 and x64 (for Visual Studio 2015), but not for ARM.
+_Note:_ The current distribution on the NuGet Gallery repository only includes binaries for x86 and x64 (for Visual Studio 2015), but not for ARM.

 ## C++/CLI Wrapper Library ("Universal DLLs")